Wander Franco: Personal life

+Franco is the son of Wander Franco and Nancy Aybar, both from Baní, Dominican Republic.
+His father played minor league ball in the 1990s.
+His mother is the sister of Erick Aybar and Willy Aybar, both of whom played in Major League Baseball.
 His brothers, Wander Alexander Franco and Wander Javier Franco, played in the Houston Astros and San Francisco Giants organizations.
-His father, also named Wander, played minor league ball in the 1990s.
-His mother, Nancy Aybar, is the sister of Erick Aybar and Willy Aybar, both of whom played in Major League Baseball.

 Franco married his girlfriend after the 2021 MLB season.
-The pair have a son, Wander Samuel Franco Jr., born in late 2018, and have another son due in summer 2022.
+The pair have a son, Wander Samuel Franco Jr., born in late 2018, and have another son, born in 2022.

+On July 9, 2024, Franco was charged in the Dominican Republic with sexual abuse, sexual exploitation of a minor, and human trafficking.
+On November 10, while awaiting trial, Franco was arrested again in San Juan de la Maguana after an altercation in which guns were drawn.
+On June 26, 2025, Franco was found guilty and received a suspended sentence of two years in prison.